yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/yprisma-faq.md

 1. yPRISMA is minted 1:1 against your max locked claim amount.
 1. yPRISMA is fully transferrable and can be swaped on DEXes like Curve, or staked for benefits in the ecosystem.

-## How can I claim my emissions as yPRISMA?
+### How can I claim my Prisma protocol emissions as yPRISMA?

 1. Browse to https://app.prismafinance.com/rewards
 1. Select "Lock All"